310mc/https-310mc.github.io-tl/source/_posts/feature_scout/youre_a_hero_too.md

 {% bubble Hiiro %}
 That was really interesting!
 So *that’s* what it means to be a hero!

-A person who never loses heart no matter the hardship — Who only grows stronger for someone’ sake… I see what you mean now; a hero and martial artist may have a few differences.
+A person who never loses heart no matter the hardship — Who only grows stronger for someone else’s sake… I see what you mean now about heroes and martial artists; they may have a few differences.
 {% endbubble %}

 {% bubble Chiaki grin %}